backstage/backstage/plugins/graphql-common/README.md

 }
 ```

+This code adds a `hello` field to the global `Query` type.
+Next, we are going to
+write a module containing this schema and its resolvers.

-4. Create a GraphQL module file `my-module.ts` in module's directory
+4. Create a GraphQL module file `my-module.ts` in the module directory

 ```ts
 import { resolvePackagePath } from '@backstage/backend-common';